Last revised: May 2019

-- Increase focus of sustainable options throughout our destination countries.
+- Increase the focus of sustainable options throughout our destination countries.

 - Encourage suppliers to improve their product with regards to making it more sustainable.

-- Taken a stand against ethically dubious elephant experiences such as the Pinawella Elephant Orphange in Sri Lanka.
+- We continue to take a stand against ethically dubious elephant experiences such as the Pinawella Elephant Orphanage in Sri Lanka.